AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 Changing this would be beneficial for performance it allows avoidance of the "check and enter" code accessing strict fields.

 !1472 is a WIP patch for one approach to changing this working at the STG level.
 In extreme cases like set lookups for Data.Set this improved performance by >10%.
 However the implementations is also far from trivial so it's not yet clear if this is the best approach.
+See also the related [ticket](https://gitlab.haskell.org/ghc/ghc/issues/16970#strict-fields)